Import Vector Data

 #2.2 Collect Logs

-After installing Vector, we can use the Kubernetes_Log (opens new window) module to collect logs from Pods deployed in Kubernetes.
-Since DeepFlow has already actively learned the labels and annotations related to Pods in Kubernetes through the AutoTagging mechanism, the log stream can be sent without this part to reduce transmission volume.
-The sample configuration is as follows:
+After installing Vector, we can use the Kubernetes_Log (opens new window) module to obtain logs from Pods deployed in Kubernetes.
+Since DeepFlow has already learned the relevant Labels and Annotations of Pods in Kubernetes through the AutoTagging mechanism, you can remove this part of the content when sending log streams to reduce transmission volume.
+Example configuration:

 sources: